Africa – it's my home, and offers something unique for everyone; from diverse landscapes and culture, to vibrant cities and unspoilt wilderness.

 After school I studied a years diploma in Travel and Tourism, before beginning my varied career in tourism.
 I worked at Groot Constantia Wine Estate, and then managed some guest houses, before spending time in the US.
 When I returned in 1997, I started working for a leading groups and incentives tour operator, before moving with my MD who started the first internet-based African travel company in 1999.

 In 2005 my husband and I relocated to London with a plan to work and travel through Europe.
-I joined Expert Africa and it was here that my knowledge for Southern Africa began to grow.
+I joined Expert Africa and it was here that my knowledge for Southern Africa really began to grow.
 It wasn’t long until I was sent to Botswana to explore the Okavango Delta.
 This lead to numerous trips through northern Botswana visiting camps in Chobe, the Kwando-Linyanti, Central Kalahari and Makgadikgadi Salt Pans.

 Lucy's most recent Africa trips